-It can be frustrating and time-consuming to do the necessary legwork and research to ensure that you’re getting the best insurance rates, but you may pay dearly if you don’t explore all of the options at your disposal.
+It can be frustrating and time-consuming to do the necessary legwork and research to ensure that you’re getting the best insurance rates.
+You may pay dearly if you don’t explore all of the options at your disposal.
 A general best practice is to shop around.
 Talk to multiple brokers or apply through a marketplace.

-Simply fill out a single online application and, in a matter of minutes, you’ll be matched with a business insurance broker that’s ideal for your business, and receive offers from a variety of insurance companies competing for your business.
+Simply fill out a single online application.
+In a matter of minutes, you’ll be matched with a business insurance broker that’s ideal for your business.
+Then, receive offers from a variety of insurance companies competing for your business.

-There’s no substitute for rock-solid cost management and accounting practices, but taking advantage of some of these commonsense methods can help you reduce the overall cost of your small business insurance over time.
+There’s no substitute for rock-solid cost management and accounting practices.
+Taking advantage of these commonsense methods can help you reduce the overall cost of your small business insurance over time.